Health Care Guide Information

 Benefits of Blood Donation

-Following are the benefits of donating blood
+The following are the benefits of donating blood

 Improves Mental Health and Decreases Depression,

-Furthermore, Researchers say, that after donating blood and helping save someone’s life one feels mental satisfaction and happiness that has a positive impact on your mental health which decreases the risk of getting depression.
+Furthermore,ย Researchers say that after donating blood and helping save someoneโ€™s life, one feels mental satisfaction and happiness that has a positive impact on one’s mental health, which decreases the risk of getting depression.

-Lowering blood pressure:
+Lowering blood pressure: Blood Donation

 A decrease in blood volume after donation helps in lowering blood pressure.
 People with high hemoglobin levels can safely donate blood in a blood donation center instead of throwing it away.
 Furthermore, donating blood regularly maintains their Hemoglobin levels.

-Decreases the Risk of Heart Diseases
+Decreases the Risk of Heart Diseases: Blood Donation

-What to do Before Donating Blood:
+What to do Before Donating Blood?

 • Have a full meal.